 Should You Switch

 It is likely that at some point, site owners will be left with little option but to switch to HTTPS, and getting ahead of the curve by switching now could give your site a significant advantage.
-If you would like advice on HTTPS or want to secure your website please feel free to contact Granite 5 Ltd. Email: email@example.com or call on 01223.208008
+If you would like advice on HTTPS or want to secure your website please feel free to contact Granite 5 on: email@example.com or 01223 208008